 Technically, Alyeska Investment’s clients are the private funds it manages.
 Investors in these funds, then, are “accredited investors” as defined by the Securities Act of 1933, “qualifed purchasers” as defined by the Investment Company Act of 1940 and non-U.S. persons or entities.

-The firm’s minimums range from $10 million to $15 million, though the firm may waive minimums at its discretion.
+The firm’s minimum is $15 million, though the firm may waive minimums at its discretion.